Notion vs. Google Sheets: Which One Should You Choose?

 Add-Ons

-There is currently no official way to extend Notion with custom in-app functionality but thanks to the official API you now have a number of great integrations that you can use with Notion to fill the gaps in the product.
+There isn’t currently an official way to extend Notion with custom in-app functionality.
+But thanks to the Notion API, you have many great integrations that you can use with Notion to fill the gaps in the product.

-The truth is that you don’t need to pick one or the other, you can have the best of both worlds using Sync2Sheets.
+The truth is, you don’t need to pick one or the other!
+You can have the best of both worlds using Sync2Sheets.
 Once you have your Notion database in sync with Google Sheets you can:

 More interesting posts: